 Housing costs in Lake Stevens are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

 Lake Stevens is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lake Stevens is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Lake Stevens who work in office and administrative support (14.85%), sales jobs (11.54%), and management occupations (10.73%).
+There are especially a lot of people living in Lake Stevens who work in office and administrative support (14.02%), management occupations (11.50%), and sales jobs (9.91%).

 Also of interest is that Lake Stevens has more people living here who work in computers and math than 95% of the places in the US.

-Lake Stevens is a somewhat ethnically-diverse city.
+Lake Stevens is a very ethnically-diverse city.
 The people who call Lake Stevens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Stevens residents report their race to be White, followed by Asian.
-Important ancestries of people in Lake Stevens include Irish, English, Norwegian, and Italian.
+Lake Stevens also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.34% of the city’s residents.
+Important ancestries of people in Lake Stevens include German, Irish, English, Norwegian, and Scottish.

 The most common language spoken in Lake Stevens is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Vietnamese.